Recently in hummingbirds Category

 lime06-22-09.jpg

-Here's a yellow jacket on the baby Goldenball Leadtree (Leucaena retusa ).
+Here's a yellow jacket on the baby Goldenball Leadtree (Leucaena retusa).
 Yellow jackets are minor pollinators as well as predatory wasps.
 I'm happy to have them around my garden, just not building hives under my eaves right where I'm building a new bed!
 The yellow jackets and I are currently having a discussion about where it's ok to build a hive and where it isn't.
-I haven't killed one, but I do remove their little hives in an effort to get them to move else winter.
+I haven't killed one, but I do remove their little hives in an effort to get them to move elsewhere.
 Oh, and the dogs also ate the goldenball leadtree over the winter, too.
 It grew back.
 Yay for native plants.

-yellowjacketgoldenball06-22-09.jpgThis one is almost native -- it's a Mexican anacacho orchid.
+yellowjacketgoldenball06-22-09.jpgThis one is almost native -- it's a Mexican Anacacho Orchid.
 We planted it a little too deep, I think -- it lives, but I feel it's struggling a bit.
-I hope to get a true native anacacho orchid in the fall.
+I hope to get a true native Anacacho Orchid in the fall.
 They are gorgeous when blooming.

 anacacho06-22-09.jpgBees even like catmint!
 Catmint's not just for cats anymore!